SocheatSorng/Track-PNL/README.md

 ## Description

 The `Track-PNL` script is a Google Apps Script designed to extract financial data from Gmail messages and log it into a Google Sheet.
-Specifically, it retrieves the "Available Margin" and "Total" values from emails that match specified criteria, such as the sender's email address and the subject line.
+Specifically, it retrieves the "Available Margin" and "Total" values from emails that match specified criteria, such as the sender's email address and the subject line. **Note:** The text labels for these values may vary in different emails, so users should modify the regular expressions in the `extractMarginFromHTML` and `extractTotalFromHTML` functions to match the specific text labels used in their emails.
 The extracted data is then organized in a Google Sheet for easy tracking and analysis.

 ## Features